Last Updated August 2, 2021

-I can still remember the “aha moment” that I had on my first visit to Bucharest years ago.
+I can still remember the “Aha!” moment I had on my first visit to Bucharest years ago.

-And considering that every other well-spoken person I met then found the idea of $1,000 a month to be a too-good-to-be-true old wives’ tale, I realized Romania had something to offer.
+And considering that every other well-spoken person I then went on to meet found the idea of $1,000 a month to be a too-good-to-be-true old wives’ tale, I realized Romania had something to offer.

 And for certain businesses, tax rates in Romania can be reduced to as little as 1%.
-That’s just about as good as paying zero tax, all onshore and within the European Union.
+That’s just about as good as paying zero tax, and this is all onshore and within the European Union.

 Why I Like Doing Business in Romania

-Add to that the fact that Bucharest lacks the beauty of nearby eastern European capitals like Budapest, and the fun charm of others like my beloved Belgrade.
+Add to that, Bucharest lacks the beauty of nearby eastern European capitals like Budapest, and the fun charm of others like my beloved Belgrade.

 However, Romania has several things going for it.

 For one, the fact that my companion for drinks smoked like a chimney may be frustrating for those of us who don’t smoke, but the indifference to something so politically incorrect endears me to Romania.
 Even Georgia, where cigarettes are practically free, has strictly banned smoking much to my dismay.

 On top of that, the internet is lightning fast — perhaps the fastest in Europe — and access to the outside world is wide open.

 Affordable, High-Quality Workforce